Care of Horses

 Stalls must be cleaned daily and at least two inches of clean shavings must cover the floor.
 Straw is only permitted for foaling purposes and boarders must secure written permission from Park Management to use straw.
 The area in front of a stall or tack room must also be kept clean and free of clutter.

 The Equestrian Park checks stalls weekly to ensure the wellbeing of horses.
-If stalls are unclean, horse stalls are without upkeep or if the horse looks unhealthy, a boarder may be evicted from the Park.
+If stalls are unclean, horse stalls are without upkeep or if the horse is unhealthy, a boarder may be evicted from the Park.
 Any patron who notices another horse lacking care is encouraged to contact South Jordan City Animal Control at 801-254-4708.

 HORSESHOEING IN THE PARK